 Automated testing and quality monitoring can be applied to any stage of the process.

-Platform APIs allow you to integrate with Jenkins or other tools and services within your existing DevOps toolset.
+Platform APIs allow you to integrate with Jenkins, Gitlab CI or other tools and services within your existing DevOps toolset.

 Mendix offers an Automated Tested Suite (ATS), a comprehensive suite of tools for creating, refactoring and automating reusable end-to-end tests based upon the user stories of your apps.